mobindustry/mobigram/README.md

  Application work with Android 4.0.3+, it work with portrait and landscape orientation.<br>
  The purpose of this app make your communication pleasant and interesting.<br>
  Of course, there are in the application and multimedia features.
 MobiGram offers to send photos, videos, gif and your location to your friends.<br>
- You can send photos from your gallery or select it's from Internet.
+ You can send photos from your gallery or choice it's from Internet.
 Also you will find a great selection of emoticons.<br>
  It is very convenient.
 Enjoy!!

 ##### Developers:<br>